WindNewsToday

 Why Grid Code & Interconnection Expertise Matters in 2025

-At its core, this role is about bridging regulation, design, and innovation — transforming policy requirements into high-performance renewable systems.
+At its heart, this role connects regulation, design, and innovation.
+It turns policy requirements into high-performing renewable systems.

-As a Senior Engineer – Grid Code & Interconnection, you will:
+As a Wind Energy Engineer Jobs USA – Grid Code & Interconnection, you will:

-• Develop and interpret technical standards for inverter-based resource interconnection.
+– Develop and interpret technical standards for interconnection of inverter-based resources.

-• Monitor regulatory and market developments and turn them into actionable engineering strategies.
+– Monitor regulatory and market changes and turn them into actionable engineering plans.

-• Support interconnection studies using advanced modeling tools like PSS/E, PSCAD, TSAT, and DIgSILENT PowerFactory.
+– Support interconnection studies using modeling tools like PSS/E, PSCAD, TSAT, and DIgSILENT PowerFactory.

-• Engage with utilities, ISOs, and regulatory bodies to resolve grid code challenges.
+– Engage with utilities, ISOs, and regulatory bodies to solve grid code challenges.

-This is a hybrid of technical depth and leadership — ideal for engineers who thrive at the intersection of regulation, technology, and strategic decision-making.
+This position blends technical knowledge and leadership.
+It is ideal for engineers who excel at the crossroads of regulation, technology, and strategic decision-making.

 Qualifications & Expertise

-• 10+ years of experience in grid interconnection, power systems engineering, or renewable energy.
+– At least 10 years working hands-on in grid interconnection, power systems engineering, or renewable energy.

-• Proficiency in simulation and control tools such as PSCAD, PSS/E, or PowerFactory.
+– You can run simulations and use control tools like PSCAD, PSS/E, or PowerFactory.

-When you join Vestas, you’re not just taking a job — you’re joining a mission to create a sustainable future powered by wind.
+When you join Vestas, you’re signing on for more than just a job.
+You’re joining a team that’s building a future powered by wind and sustainability.

 The Bigger Picture: Houston and the Renewable Grid Transition

-Job Summary — Wind Senior Engineer Jobs Houston Texas: Grid Code & Interconnection
+Job Summary—Wind Senior Engineer Jobs, Houston, TX: Grid Code & Interconnection

 LocationHouston, Texas, USA